AlexXanderGrib/node-tdlib/docs/api/index/namespaces/types/namespaces/default/type-aliases/internalLinkTypeWebApp$Input.md

 The link is a link to a Web App.
 Call searchPublicChat with the given bot username, check that the user is a bot, then call searchWebApp with the received bot and the given web_app_short_name.

 - Process received foundWebApp by showing a confirmation dialog if needed.
-If the bot can be added to attachment or side menu, but isn't added yet, then show a disclaimer about Mini Apps being a third-party apps
+If the bot can be added to attachment or side menu, but isn't added yet, then show a disclaimer about Mini Apps being third-party applications

 - instead of the dialog and ask the user to accept their Terms of service.
 If the user accept the terms and confirms adding, then use toggleBotIsAddedToAttachmentMenu to add the bot.